Getting Data from Stored Procedures

 Select Procedure Sample for Snowflake

-Snowflake supports stored procedures written in JavaScript.
+Snowflake supports stored procedures written in JavaScript, and the usage scenario remains the same.